 Cathy Freeman Foundation

-Cathy Freeman Foundation (CFF) helps Indigenous children experience their potential in school, and beyond.
-CFF acknowledges the strength and wisdom that lies within remote Indigenous communities and partners with community and school leaders to help build education pathways that work.
+The Foundation acknowledges the strength and wisdom that lies within remote Indigenous communities and partners with community and school leaders to help build education pathways that work.

-CFF currently works with 1600 school-aged children and their families by partnering with four remote Indigenous communities across Australia; Palm Island & Woorabinda in Queensland and Wurrumiyanga & Galiwin'ku in the Northern Territory.
+The Foundation currently works with 1600 Indigenous children and their families by partnering with four remote Indigenous communities: Palm Island and Woorabinda in Queensland and Wurrumiyanga and Galiwin’ku in the Northern Territory.

 Raised So Far$2,560